 To augment their new manufacturing facility in Chevenez, Switzerland, in addition to the various machinery from brands like murr elektronik, Tag Heuer requested the production of a front of house piece of sculpture.
 This was designed by the Creative Director of MBB Events in conjunction with Dick George Creatives Ltd. The resultant piece was designed to represent a watchmaker sitting in a classical position working at their bench.
 The individual components of the structure are numbers, letters and mathematical formulae commonly used in the production of sophisticated timepieces.

 Before work could commence a 3-dimensional, full-size model was routed in MDF to create a segmented profile of the complete form.
 This was the base on which the components would be assembled.

-Each of the individual components, once cut from stainless steel, with the help of a metal bending machine to cut and shape them.
+Each of the individual components were cut from stainless steel, with the help of a metal bending machine to cut and shape them.
 They were then hand-fashioned to conform to the shape of the inner body.
 It took our team of six artisans in excess of three days to complete the complex geometry of intersecting characters; as none of them overlapped.

 Once the final piece was fully assembled, the wooden core was removed leaving a highly durable stainless steel shell.
 The complete piece was linished to remove any weld details prior to a final fine grain blasting.